 - Sprinkle lemon juice and bicarbonate of soda over wet paint and watch the colour change on the paper.

 Above: bicarbonate of soda was sprinkled over yellow (acidic) paint to make a subtle mottled orange pattern.
 Try the same with drips of lemon juice over the red dye to make a spotted pattern.

 These colours will eventually fade, so don’t make any special artwork with these paints.
 My son made a painting last year and it stayed on the wall all summer and it was still colourful, but I can’t guarantee how long the vibrancy will last.
 You could use these paints inside sketch books or journals that won’t receive sunlight.
 To test the lightfastness, paint a piece of paper then cover it partially with a piece of thick card.
 Leave it in the light for a few weeks and then peek under the cardboard to see if has faded.

 You can paint fabric in just the same way as paper.
-I suggest premordanting your fabric in your usual way, or use soya milk as a pretreatment (as outlined in my book Botanical Colour at your Fingertips).
+I suggest premordanting your fabric in your usual way, or use soya milk as a pretreatment or use alum as a mordant – both recipes are in Grow Your Own Colour.
 Then paint with the flower dye.
-When it's dry, iron the fabric with a hot iron and ideally wait a few days before rinsing out the excess colour.
+When it’s dry, iron the fabric with a hot iron and ideally wait a few days before rinsing out the excess colour.
 Since the dye is pH sensitive, it will shift colour with your tap water, so you could make a bucket of slightly acidic or alkaline water to rinse the fabric.

 If you’d like to do more flower dyeing, you’ll love my online course Dye With Flowers + Fresh Indigo.

 Make beautiful patterns on cloth with your homegrown flowers and indigo leaves.

 Four easy-to-follow videos: one for each of the four dye projects.
 70 minutes in total, divided into bite-sized chunks.
 Life-time access to everything.